l-zeuch/yag-nord/README.md

 Secondly, your change should be useful: though fixing typos is appreciated, if that's the sole content of your PR I'm going to reject it and push the change myself.
-However, if you do touch up some code and in parellel fix a few
+However, if you do touch up some code and in parallel fix a few
 ***adjacent*** typos, go ahead.

 If your change is purely code, please try to stick to the current format present